sdondley/ClimateChangeChat/about.md

 # Why is the design so plain?
 * I'm more concerned with content and functionality than design
+* I don't want it to be time-consuming
+    * A design that looks like a magazine and is both functional and not annoying to update and maintain takes a huge amount of effort
-* This will improve over time as I work on it
+* This will improve somewhat over time as I work on it

 # Coming Improvements
 * Better menu navigation and interlinking between pages